andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 until the *next* lap.
 I mean I was bound to mess *something* up, just didn't think it would happen so quickly.
 We'll just say I got it out of the way early.

-Behind the curtain I look at Cate,
+Behind the curtain after the pass I look at Cate,

 "Ugh I accidentally started the 3-skips a lap early.
 Whoops!"